AlbinEriksson/Entropoly-ASL/README.md

   * Split when starting a level and/or returning to hub
 * Intro
   * Split when touching a portal in the intro
+  * Split when entering Crossroads after the intro
 * Ending
   * Split when the run is completed (obviously)